fhy1013/multimedia-player/README.md

 The dir is:
 ```
-multimedia-player
+L7Player
 ----bin
 ----external_dependencies
---------ffmpeg # download and extract by youself
+--------ffmpeg # download and extract by yourself
 --------glad
 --------glfw
 --------glog